Intradermal Skin Testing and Desensitisation

-Allergies are common causes of itchy skin and ears in dogs and cats.
-Uncontrolled itching can result in recurring skin and ear infections.
-The most common allergies affecting dogs and cats are atopic dermatitis (environmental allergy), food and insect/flea bite.
-Some dogs and cats can have multiple allergies.
-Through a detailed history taking and full physical exam, we can prioritise diagnostic tests to diagnose the underlying allergy your pet has and provide detailed treatment options.
+Allergies are a common cause of itchy skin and ear infections in dogs and cats.
+Uncontrolled itching is not only uncomfortable but can also result in recurring skin and ear infections.
+The most common allergies affecting dogs and cats are atopic dermatitis (environmental allergy), food allergies, and insect/flea bites.
+Some dogs and cats can also have multiple allergies.
+Through detailed history taking and a physical exam, our dermatologists can prioritise diagnostic tests to determine the underlying allergy your pet has and provide effective treatment options.

 Pets with atopic dermatitis most commonly have itchy feet, muzzles and ears.
 Some pets may also itch around their stomach and the sides of their chest.
 If your pet has atopic dermatitis, we offer intradermal (skin) and blood testing against an extensive panel of grasses, weeds, trees, moulds, insects, house dust mites, and storage mites to identify the offending airborne allergens.
 This would allow us to formulate an allergy vaccine to desensitise your pet against these allergens.
 The allergy vaccine is the only treatment that reverses the pathogenesis of atopic dermatitis.
 By starting atopic pets on an allergy vaccine early, we can better control their itching for years to come.